sromer2020/skate-project/README.md

 ## Credits

-We would like to thank Ali Parlakci's Bulk Downloader for Reddit, https://aliparlakci.github.io/bulk-downloader-for-reddit/, for enabling us to easily get a large set of negative images by bulk-downloading images from /r/pics.
+We would like to thank [Ali Parlakci's Bulk Downloader for Reddit](https://aliparlakci.github.io/bulk-downloader-for-reddit/) for enabling us to easily get a large set of negative images by bulk-downloading images from /r/pics.
 We would also like to thank the Cascade Trainer GUI, http://amin-ahmadi.com/cascade-trainer-gui/, for allowing us to easily and and quickly train several Haar Cascade classifiers.